tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 {{% warning %}}

 When generating random numbers in parallel, be careful.
-This might give issues as is not possible to generate the exact same numbers in each of the cores.
+This might cause issues as is not possible to generate the exact same numbers in each of the cores.
 Also, reproducing the same random numbers with `set.seed()` will not work the same.
 The `parallel` package offers a way to overcome this issue.
 Check [Chapter 20.4 of this guide](https://bookdown.org/rdpeng/rprogdatascience/) for an example.

 {{% /warning %}}